 There are other modes of controlling the size of the view.
 Clicking on the inner lines in the image above help you cycle through the other modes.

-• Fixed mode: alt text This allows you specify the width and height of the view.
+Fixed mode: This allows you specify the width and height of the view.

-• Any size: alt text This mode allows the image to fill up all the space required to fulfill that constraint.
+Any size: This mode allows the image to fill up all the space required to fulfill that constraint.
 You can look at this like “match constraint”

-• Wrap content: alt text This just expands to fill the content of the view.
+Wrap content: This just expands to fill the content of the view.
 E.g text or image

 Using Auto-connect to add constraints.